AiR-ISZ-Gr1/systemy_rozproszone/README.md

 The project is based on a microservices architecture, ensuring flexibility and scalability.
 Each functionality of the store, such as the product catalog, payment system, or user management, is handled by a separate microservice.
 This allows for easy introduction of new features and scaling of the system as needed.
 Each microservice operates in an isolated Docker container, ensuring a consistent runtime environment and ease of deployment.
 Technologies

-## Important informations!
-The Chatbot application is not working locally because it is based on the ChatGPT API.
-To fix this, you need to add the API according to the instructions below:
-1. Create .env file in `app/processes/chatbot`
-2. In .env file create enviromental variable called OPENAI_API_KEY, and assign to it your openai api key.
-Example file is provided in this folder.